 InsightsBusiness3 min read

-White-label engineering for agencies: a model that actually works
+White-label software development for agencies: a model that actually works

 Hiring developers for client work is a margin-killer.
 So is freelancer dependency.
-White-label engineering on subscription is the third option, and it scales.
+White-label software development on subscription is the third option, and it scales.

 Published 19 April 2026

-There is a third model that gets less attention because it sounds like outsourcing: white-label engineering on subscription.
+There is a third model that gets less attention because it sounds like outsourcing: white-label software development on subscription.
 The agency keeps the client relationship, the strategy work, and the brand.
-An AI-native engineering team ships the implementation under the agency's banner.
+An AI-native software team ships the implementation under the agency's banner.
 The economics are different from either model A or model B.

 Why the math works